llamaxyz/llama/documentation/PolicyManagement.md

 Not all possible combinations can be predicted and therefore do not exist on the script's interface.
 This is where the `aggregate` method becomes useful.
 `aggregate` allows users to propose any arbitrary calls to the `LlamaCore` and `LlamaPolicy` contracts.
-Since `aggregate` is a very powerful method, we recommend permissioning other methods on the `GovernanceSript` contract unless the use of `aggregate` is deemed necessary.
+Since `aggregate` is a very powerful method, we recommend permissioning other methods on the `GovernanceScript` contract unless the use of `aggregate` is deemed necessary, and even then an `ActionGuard` is recommended

 ## Checkpoints